20 Breathtaking Fall Hikes to Take in the Hudson Valley

 Wurtsboro

 The Long Path and Shawangunk Ridge Trail is a 10-mile hike inside the Wurtsboro Ridge State Forest.
 This route will usher you through an often overlooked section of the Long Path, where you will pass several cliffs, stop for views, and pass pitch pines growing from bedrock.
-The path will lead you to the Shawangunk Ridge, where the view of the Valley is unbeaten.
+The path will lead you to the Shawangunk Ridge, where the view of the Valley is unbeatable.

 Minnewaska State Park Preserve